 The Pfizer, AstraZeneca and Moderna vaccines have been shown to provoke both an antibody and T-cell response.

-Antibodies are proteins that bind to the body’s foreign invaders and tell the immune system that it needs to take action.
+Antibodies are proteins that bind to the body’s foreign invaders and tell the immune system it needs to take action.

 T-cells are a type of white blood cell which hunt down infected cells in the body and destroy them.

-Nearly all effective vaccines induce both an antibody and a T-cell response.
+Nearly all effective vaccines induce both.

 – When will the Moderna vaccine arrive in the UK?